ChicagoAcademyofSciences/data-cleaning/workflows/bibliographic-references.markdown

 ## Determining content focus

-In order to most effectively target publications with a high liklihood of providing useful information, it was necessary to identify agents (collectors, donors, institutions) related to CHAS collections who may have authored relevant publications.
+In order to most effectively target publications with a high likelihood of providing useful information, it was necessary to identify agents (collectors, donors, institutions) related to CHAS collections who may have authored relevant publications.
 To determine who should be researched as a potential author, the project technician aggregated and reconciled agent names, then calculated their frequency in CHAS inventory data.
 He used a cutoff of agents referenced in at least 25 inventory data rows to limit the scope of this process to our given timeframe and staff capacity.

 ## Determining content sources